Chucknadauld/project-branch-and-bound/branch-and-bound-project-report.md

 ### Design Experience

-I met with Isaac on November 25th to discuss smart branch and bound strategies.
+I met with Isaac to discuss smart branch and bound strategies.
 We talked about different priority queue keys.
 Isaac tried using the lower bound divided by path length, which gave some improvement but not a lot.
 I tried a depth-first approach where we prioritize longer paths, which worked better.
 The idea is to find complete solutions faster by going deep first, which updates the BSSF quickly and helps prune more branches.
 We also discussed other heuristics like looking at edge weights or the number of available edges, but the depth-first approach seemed simplest and most effective.

 ### Selected PQ Key